annjychoi/cuny-class/index.md

 ## Assignment

 You must meet the deadline.
 If you need extension, you must contact me 72 hours before the deadline.
-You will file your assignment via email using the correct slug in the subject line.
+You will file your assignment via Goolge Classroom using the correct slug in the subject line.
 Your slug is your last name and the assignment: for example, CHOIGRPAHICPITCH or CHOIGRAPHIC.

 ***No. 1 — HTML/CSS Icon Graphic***